ece362-purdue/f2022-public-labs/lab-04/lab_04.md

 Next, the inputs which are to be configured as analog I/O must be configured for analog mode in the corresponding `GPIOx_MODER` register.
 This is described in further detail in section 9.3.2, *"I/O pin alternate function multiplexer and mapping"*, of the STM32F0 family reference manual.

-Prior to performing any configuration of the ADC, the peripheral must first be enabled. **ADC activation must take place before any other ADC configurations are performed; failure to follow this order may result in the ADC entering an unknown state, at which point the ADC must be disabled and restarted.** This is backwards t how it's normally done, which may not seem intuitive right away.
+Prior to performing any configuration of the ADC, the peripheral must first be enabled. **ADC activation must take place before any other ADC configurations are performed; failure to follow this order may result in the ADC entering an unknown state, at which point the ADC must be disabled and restarted.** This is backwards to how it's normally done, which may not seem intuitive right away.
 That's because it's not.

 Enabling the ADC requires writing '1' to the ADC enable bit, `ADEN`, in the ADC control register, `ADC_CR`.
 Once this is done, software must wait until the ADC is in a ready state, indicated by the bit `ADRDY` (located in the ADC status register, `ADC_ISR`) being read as '1' to software.